tsdamas/tsdamas/README.md

 - 👋 Hi, I’m @tsdamas
-- 👀 I’m interested in learning front-end development.
+- 👀 I’m interested in learning web development.
-- 🌱 I’m currently learning HTML and CSS.
-I started two weeks ago.
+- 🌱 I’m currently learning JS and React.
+My coding journey started in 2021.
 What I can say is that it has been addictive.
 - 💞️ I’m looking to collaborate on any project actually.
 I'm passionate about learning new things and helping others.
 - 📫 How to reach me tssdamasceno@gmail.com